 Satellite LNG/Peak shaving facilities located within Cascade’s distribution system (for example Zones 10 and 11—the Wenatchee lateral) may also be an attractive alternative to incremental pipeline capacity in areas where physical limitations at the gate stations would result in even higher costs associated with a pipeline solution.
 There may be additional advantages to such a strategy to the extent a facility could be strategically located on a portion of the distribution system that will eliminate or reduce distribution system constraints.

-Based on the shale boom, continuing low price supplies and increasing demand in Asia, it looks like LNG will become an exporter from the Pacific Northwest as opposed to importing.
-In a situation such as that with Pacific Connector, Cascade will not become a shipper to the export facility but rather we will compete for supplies at the Malin hub where several pipelines, including Pacific Connector will have supply trading activities.
+Based on the shale boom, continuing low price supplies and increasing demand in Asia, it looks like LNG will become an export from the Pacific Northwest as opposed to an import.
+In a situation such as that with Pacific Connector, Cascade will not become a shipper to the export facility, but rather, will compete for supplies at the Malin hub where several pipelines, including Pacific Connector, will have supply trading activities.

-We considered the impact of possible reductions in exports of gas supplies physically produced in British Columbia and Alberta, by limiting the amount of physical Canadian supplies that could be exported via existing infrastructure at Station 2, Sumas or AECO to approximately 60% by not making several packages of these supplies available to the model..
-Under this scenario, the model chose to increase the amount of imported Rockies gas via either Ruby/Malin transaction or Malin/Stanfield exchange.
-Given the proliferation of shale gas, we do not see access to Canadian gas being a problem—gas will be available—however, we will be competing with many parties and consequently, may experience potential volatility and price spikes.
+We considered the impact of possible reductions in exports of gas supplies physically produced in British Columbia and Alberta, by limiting the amount of physical Canadian supplies that could be exported via existing infrastructure at Station 2, Sumas, or AECO, to approximately 60% by not making several packages of these supplies available to the model.
+Under this scenario, the model chose to increase the amount of imported Rockies gas via either a Ruby/Malin transaction or Malin/Stanfield exchange.
+Given the proliferation of shale gas, we do not see access to Canadian gas being a problem - gas will be available - however, we will be competing with many parties and consequently, may experience potential volatility and price spikes.

 We modeled Ryckman Creek storage at varying reservation rates and working inventory levels.
-In a range of reservation rates that are enssentially equivalent to slight lower than Jackson Prairie expansion and significantly higher, SENDOUT consistently selected Ryckman Creek storage with working inventory between 300,000 and 500,000.
+In a range of reservation rates that are essentially equivalent to slightly lower than Jackson Prairie expansion and significantly higher, SENDOUT consistently selected Ryckman Creek storage with working inventory between 300,000 and 500,000 (units?).
 It should be noted that the model also suggested picking up incremental GTN backhaul service as well as increased amounts of Ruby capacity.
-The model selected incremental Ruby capacity both on a seasonal basis as well as an annual basis, depending on reservation rate.
-It appears that Cascade should continue to hold discussions with Ryckman Creek as well as do additional al analysis in order to make a final determination of what level of participation would be appropriate.
+The model selected incremental Ruby capacity both on a seasonal basis as well as an annual basis, depending on the reservation rate.
+It appears that Cascade should continue to hold discussions with Ryckman Creek as well as do additional analysis in order to make a final determination of what level of participation would be appropriate.

 Incremental Jackson Prairie storage was also selected by the model.
 The company will continue to evaluate potential options to acquire more on system storage capabilities.
 However, it is worth noting that when we ran incremental Jackson Prairie as well as giving the model the option to pick up Mist, Jackson Prairie was selected.
 Using the current tariff rate for Mist, the model did not select Mist as a storage alternative, even when attached to discounted or current NWP transportation.

-20 year portfolio costs on a Net Present Value (NPV) basis, are expected to range between $2,448,210,000 to $3,216,376,000 for the planning period, with an average cost per therm ranging between $.354 and $.447.
+20 year portfolio costs on a Net Present Value (NPV) basis are expected to range between $2,448,210,000 to $3,216,376,000 for the planning period, with an average cost per therm ranging between $.354 and $.447.

-Table 7-4 on the following page summarizes the results from each of the modeling scenarios mentioned in Table 7-1.
+Table 7-4 on the following pages summarizes the results from each of the modeling scenarios mentioned in Table 7-1.

 Table 7-4